Las Vegas Architect Articles on Frequently Asked Questions

 - 7. While the “Plans” (construction documents) are being reviewed at the building department, ask contractors for bids or if you are negotiating with a single contractor then he should solicit subcontractor bids.
 Do not sign a construction contract until the plans have cleared plan check and the permit is ready.
-Your contractor is not really supposed to build without permits.
+Your contractor is not supposed to build without permits.
 The building departments often make comments that increase costs.
 The building departments hardly ever don’t make any comments that effect the final plans.
 Your best time to negotiate with your contractor is before you sign the contract.

 - 8. When the plans have cleared plan check you will be told that your permit is ready and you then must select a contractor.
 Only contractors can obtain permits on commercial projects like tenant improvements.
-Attach a copy of the plans to the construction contract and make sure that the language in the contract says that what is indicated in the plans is included in the contractors bid.
+Attach a copy of the plans to the construction contract and make sure that the language in the contract says that what is indicated in the plans is included in the contractor’s bid.
 Check with the contractor’s licensing board to make sure that your contractor is licensed.

 - 9. Before you can occupy the space your contractor must obtain a “Certificate of Occupancy” from the building department.

-- 10. Remember that a buying building construction project is not like buying an existing object.
+- 10. Remember that buying a building construction project is not like buying an existing object.
 If you haggle too much for a bottle of wine and get yourself a deal, the wine was already in the bottle before you were haggling.
 In construction, after you get your “Good deal” everyone has to still want to do a sufficiently good job to get you a satisfactory end result.
 Tell everyone thank you, but don’t say things that could later be interpreted as your acceptance of substandard work.
-Leave it up to your architect and building inspectors and others to do quality control.
+Leave it up to your architect, building inspectors, and others to do quality control.
 Saying thanks and I appreciate your work makes it “worth it” to workers or subcontractors and will sometimes even substitute for money.
 During every construction project there will be problems and stressful situations.
 Making good relationships will get you through it without starting your new venture with undue stress.

-- 11. When the work is done collect, and carefully store the permitted plans and documentation on items installed.
+- 11. When the work is done, collect and carefully store the permitted plans and documentation on items installed.
 These will later turn out to be valuable.

 - 12. This explanation covers projects not under the jurisdiction of special rules unique to that particular project type.
-See other information regarding Restaurants and the health department, used car lots and liquor stores requiring special use permits and others under zoning and special use permits.
+See other information regarding restaurants and the health department, used car lots and liquor stores requiring special use permits, and others under zoning and special use permits.